rbirkby/aws-infra/README.md

 # aws-infra

-Continuous Deployment (CD) Infrastructure code/examples.
+Continuous Deployment (CD) Infrastructure code/examples for AWS using CloudFormation.

 Changes are deployed automatically using the CodeDeploy pipeline from GitHub.
 If changes need to be trialed before committing, use the following script: